PG&E proposes reorganization plan with $17.9 billion for wildfire claims

 If PG&E resolves its bankruptcy by the end of June 2020, it will be able to participate in a recently enacted, $21 billion state fund to help California’s investor-owned utilities pay for future wildfires liabilities.

 The utilities would help support the fund with contributions.
-PG&E has said in court papers that taking part in the fund will enhance its finances over the long term.
+PG&E has said that taking part in the fund will enhance its finances over the long term.

 According to the outline of its reorganization plan, PG&E will make a required $4.8 billion initial contribution to the fund.